 The Dordogne Valley is a place filled with so much living history.
 Its streets are covered with castles and stone buildings.
 Its caves are permeating with Stone Age art while the markets are clad in traditional foods.
 Stories of knights and the middle ages echo through the streets of this beautiful pre-historic city filling it with so much wisdom and beauty.

 This tour is a wonderful extension to a tour in Bordeaux.

 Day 2: The vezere valley and prehistoric man

 Pick up from the Hotel.
 Drive out to the Vezere Valley, filled with green meadows and willow trees, and stop in few little picturesque villages called St Genies, St Amand de Coly, and Montignac.Next, we will visit the Lascaux Caves, famous for its Paleolithic Cave paintings.
 After visiting the cave, we will have lunch in the village of Montignac.
-After lunch, we will drive down the crystal blue Vezere River past Chateau de Losse to the beautiful city of St Leon sur Vezere, whose buildings have been preserved for decades.
+After lunch, we will drive down the Vezere River past Chateau de Losse to the beautiful city of St Leon sur Vezere, whose buildings have been preserved for decades.
 We will walk around this ancient village and then continue to La Roque St Christophe, a site which overlooks the beautiful Vezere river.
-Next, we will continue driving down the valley past La Maison Forte de Reihac, a stunning chateau built into the face of a rock, to Les Eyzies.
+Next, we will continue driving down the valley past La Maison Forte de Reilhac, a stunning chateau built into the face of a rock, to Les Eyzies.
 Les Eyzies is a very lovely central area, with the many cliffs and rock formations that are surrounded by rivers, hills, and a tranquil countryside.

 Day 3: Sarlat market, Dordogne valley

 Morning visit to the Sarlat Market, a cheeky food market that has been around since the middle ages.
 Next, we will drive to the serene Dordogne Valley to discover the village and castle of Beynac, the village of La Roque Gageac and the Commune of Domme.
-We will then have Lunch in the stunning village of CastelnaudWe will make our way to Sarlat via Montfort Castle and Carsac.
+We will then have Lunch in a local establishment.
+Next, We will make our way to Sarlat via Montfort Castle and Carsac.

 Return to hotel for an evening at leisure.